hkzlab/ISA_EGA_CHIPS/README.md

 ### Component substitutions

 * U15 and U13 can be substituted with HCT equivalents
-* U4 is an 'LS244 in the original card, I noticed an improvement in image stability by using an 'F244
+* U4 is an 'LS244 in the original card, I noticed an improvement in image stability with a MCE2VGA by using an 'F244

 ## Known issues